eludris/website/src/content/blog/sott/sott4.md

 ---
-layout: "../../layouts/BlogPost.astro"
-title: "State Of The Thing #4"
+title: 'State Of The Thing #4'
-description: "The fourth entry in the series of not-so-monthly Eludris news & updates."
+description: 'The fourth entry in the series of not-so-monthly Eludris news & updates.'
-author: "EnokiUN"
+author: 'EnokiUN'
-pubDate: "February 13 2023"
+pubDate: 'February 13 2023'
 hide: false
 ---